-Honey roasted carrots and parsnips are a great way to enjoy root vegetables.
-They're naturally sweet and pair well with a number of fresh herbs.
+These honey roasted carrots and parsnips are a great way to enjoy roasted root vegetables.
+They're naturally sweet and pair well with a number of entrees.

 It's not necessary to parboil parsnips prior to baking or roasting.
-However, the parboiling process softens the parsnips some so they're softer and less chewy.
+However, the parboiling process softens the parsnips some so they're less chewy.

 Parboiling only takes a few minutes, and it's a good way to jump-start the cooking process for root vegetables that may take long time to cook otherwise.

 In this case, it's optional but can improve the texture of the parsnips.
 It's all about preference.